shinhugh/spa/README.md

 application.
 Its contents are explained in a separate section.
 This file should be modified.
     - `public/favicon.ico` is the icon that browsers typically place next to the website title.
+This file should be replaced.
     - `public/index.css` holds the styles for the client-side application.
 This file should be heavily modified.
     - `public/index.js` holds the client-side code that implements logic specific to the application.
 This file should be heavily modified.
+    - `public/init.js` holds the client-side code that implements the initialization logic.
+This file should not be modified.
-    - `public/internal.js` holds the internal client-side API and the initialization code.
-This provides functionality on the framework level, but these functions should not be directly used.
+    - `public/internal.js` holds the internal client-side API.
+This provides functionality that should only be called by the framework; these functions should not be directly used.
 This file should not be modified.
 - `server/` holds the code and configuration for the server-side application.
     - `server/app.js` holds the code that implements the server.
 This is the file that should be fed into Node.js.
 This file should not be modified.